growe19/swoop-leaderboard/README.md

   <summary><b>Lap</b></summary>
   <ul>
     <li><b>Count</b>, is the number of Laps the Driver has completed.</li>
     <li><b>Progress</b>, along the track distance is indicated with a progress bar.
-The progress bar colour will turn red when the Driver is in travelling in the Pit Lane or stopped in the Pit Lane.
+The progress bar colour will turn red when the Driver is travelling through the Pit Lane or has stopped in the Pit Box.
     <br/><img src="https://github.com/growe19/swoop-leaderboard/blob/main/Progress.PNG" />
   </ul>
 </details>